cyberify/water-tank-monitor/README.md

-# Water tank monitoring system
+# Water Tank Monitoring System
-Multi-component system for monitoring, logging, and reporting liquid volume levels of a water tank.
+This is a multi-component system for monitoring, logging, and reporting the liquid volume levels of an external water tank.

 ### Tank specs
 This project is based off a *B-3500* horizontal capsule tank with *3200* (imperial) gallon capacity, *7'6"* diameter, and *14'6"* length.